Amir Mahdi Jule

 Amir Mahdi Jule (امیرمهدی ژوله, also Romanized as Amir Mehdi Jule, born 27 August 1980 in Tehran) is an Iranian screenwriter and actor.

 He wrote 5 O'clock in the afternoon, Man of Many Faces (2017), Barareh Nights and Bitter Coffee, He is the author of the Mehran Modiri comedy series.
 He acted in The Good, the Bad, the Gaudy movie.

 Personal life

 Jule is married.
 His daughter's name is Gandom.
 He is afflicted with multiple sclerosis and describes his experience in a television program.
 He wrote of the country's censorship of female actors on television (Shaghayegh Dehghan in Barareh Nights film) Jule kicked off a campaign with the hashtag #Censorship_and_I, talking about the challenges of depicting women's bodies.

+Multiple Sclerosis (MS)

+Amir Mahdi Jule became aware of his diagnosis with Multiple Sclerosis (MS) at the age of 22, which exempted him from military service.
+He continues to live his life by managing and controlling this condition.